Frequently Asked Questions

 The deadlines for applications are February 1 (Ph.D.) and March 1 (LL.M.) of the year in which the applicant intends to begin his or her program.

-For Ph.D. applicants who have obtained permission to apply for admission other than in September, the deadlines are September 1 for January admission and December 1 for May admission.
+For Ph.D. applicants who wish to apply for admission for a term other than September, the deadlines are September 1 for January admission and December 1 for May admission.

 International applicants are advised to apply well in advance of departmental deadlines because immigration procedures are usually very lengthy.